First Time User? Enroll now.

 Home > Health Library > Making Your Change Happen

 Cravings can be triggered by events, places, or even people.
-Many people find that when changing the way they eat, use tobacco, drink alcohol, or use a drug, there are a lot of triggers.
 You may find triggers in:

 You can learn to cope with cravings.
 Each success you have with resisting a craving makes it easier next time.
 Over time, cravings get weaker and go away.